leroyanders/leroyanders/README.md

 ### Hallo, wie geht's? 👋🏼

-If you think that programmers are boring, then I want to upset you.
-We waste our nerves on mistakes and sincerely rejoice in their repair.
+If you think that programmers are boring, then I want to upset you.<br>We waste our nerves on mistakes and sincerely rejoice in their repair.
 This is the beauty of life ;)

 ### A senior full-stack developer from Ukraine, based in Dnipro.